 Eventually, these contaminants find their way into your stomach and the stomachs of those you love when you drink milk.

-The Consequences Of IGF-1 & Other Hormones As Contaminants
+The Consequences Of IGF-1 and Other Hormones As Contaminants

 rBGH is injected into cows in order to elevate IGF-1 levels and increase milk production.
 Human and bovine IGF-1 is chemically identical,2 and this is important to note because when IGF-1 levels are elevated in injected cows, IGF-1 is secreted into the milk you drink.
 This IGF-1 also survives the pasteurization process.3 This means: your IGF-1 levels become elevated when you drink milk from a cow that's been injected with rBGH.